kubescape/regolibrary/testrunner/README.md

 Inside the `rego_test.go` file, in the `testrunner` directory, you can run tests from a specific directory using the `TestSingleRule` function.
 Just change the variable `dir` to the name of your test folder.
 <br />
-For running a single regoe locally, you can use the `TestSingleRego` function.
+For running a single rego locally, you can use the `TestSingleRego` function.
 It will take as input the files inside the `input` folder, in the `test-single-rego` directory.
 Just change the `testDir` variable to the name of your test.
 The result will be printed.
 So no more need for rego playground, and this is especially helpful when using aggregation